-NSB PROX test for NFVI characterization test case id tc_prox{context}13fwd-{port_num} metric nicure Network Throughput; • TG Packets Out; • TG Packets In; • VNF Packets Out; • VNF Packets In; Dropped packets; test purpose The PROX L3FWD application performs basic routing - of packets with LPM based look-up method.
-The L3FWD test cases are implemented for baremetal and heat context for 2 port and 4 port configuration. configuration The L3FWD test cases are listed below: • tc_prox_baremetal_13fwd-2.yaml • tc_prox_baremetal_13fwd-4.yaml • tc_prox_heat_context_13fwd-2.yaml • tc_prox_heat_context_13fwd-4.yaml Test duration is set as 300sec for each test.
+NSB PROX test for NFVI characterization test case id tc_prox{context}13fwd-{port_num} • context = baremetal or heat_context; • port_num = 2 or 4; metric Network Throughput; • TG Packets Out; • TG Packets In; • VNF Packets Out; • VNF Packets In; Dropped packets; test purpose The PROX L3FWD application performs basic routing of packets with LPM based look-up method.
+The L3FWD test cases are implemented for baremetal and heat context for 2 port and 4 port configuration. configuration The L3FWD test cases are listed below: • tc_prox_baremetal_13fwd-2.yaml • tc_prox_baremetal_13fwd-4.yaml • tc_prox_heat_context_13fwd-2.yaml • tc_prox_heat_context_l3fwd-4.yaml Test duration is set as 300sec for each test.
 The mini- mum packet size for L3FWD test is 64 bytes.
-This is set in the traffic profile and can be configured to use a higher packet size for the test. test tool PROX PROX is a DPDK application that can simulate test tool VNF workloads and can generate traffic and used for NFVI characterization applicability This PROX L3FWD test cases can be configured with different: • packet sizes; • test durations; tolerated loss; Default values exist. pre-test conditions For Openstack test case image (yardstick-samplevnfs) needs to be installed into Glance with Prox and Dpdk included in it.
+This is set in the traffic profile and can be configured to use a toot to al higher packet size for the test. test tool PROX PROX is a DPDK application that can simulate VNF workloads and can generate traffic and used for NFVI characterization applicability This PROX L3FWD test cases can be configured with аррисаотту different: • packet sizes; • test durations; tolerated loss; Default values exist. pre-test conditions For Openstack test case image (yardstick-samplevnfs) • needs to be installed into Glance with Prox and Dpdk included in it.
 The test need multi-queue enabled in Glance image.
 For Baremetal tests cases Prox and Dpdk must be in- stalled in the hosts where the test is executed.
 The pod.yaml file must have the necessary system and NIC information test sequence description and expected result step 1 For Baremetal test: The TG and VNF are started on the hosts based on the pod file.
-For Heat test: Two host VMs are booted, as Traffic generator and VNE/L3EWD workload) based on the test erator and VNF(L3FWD workload) based on the test flavor. step 2 Yardstick is connected with the TG and VNF by using ssh.
-The test will resolve the topology and instantiate the VNF and TG and collect the KPI's/metrics. step 3 The TG will send packet to the VNF.
-If the number 2.17.
-NSB Sample Test Cases of dropped packets is more than the tolerated loss the line rate or throughput is halved.
-This is done until the dropped packets are within an acceptable tolerated loss.
+For Heat test: Two host VMs are booted, as Traffic gen- erator and VNF(L3FWD workload) based on the test flavor. step 2 Yardstick is connected with the TG and VNF by using • ssh.
+The test will resolve the topology and instantiate the VNF and TG and collect the KPI's/metrics.
+I and the second step 3 The TG will send packet to the VNF.
+If the number of dropped packet chapter that the still a defect of the step 3 202 of dropped packet inapper 2hayahastickausers that line rate or throughput is halved.
+This is done until the of dropped packet chapter that the still a defect of the